WWPE-FM

-WWPE-FM (92.1 MHz; "Sasquatch 92.1") is a radio station licensed to Hermantown, Minnesota in the United States, and serves the Twin Ports.
+WWPE-FM (92.1 FM, "Sasquatch 92.1") is a radio station licensed to Hermantown, Minnesota, United States, and serves the Twin Ports.
 Established in 1996, the station is owned by Townsquare Media, through licensee Townsquare License, LLC.
-It airs a mainstream rock format branded as "Sasquatch 92.1" (Sasquatch or Bigfoot is a mythical ape-like creature said to inhabit the northern woods of the U.S. and Canada).

-The studios and offices are located in Downtown Duluth at 207 W. Superior St., Suite 130, Duluth, MN 55802, and the transmitter is located off South Blackman Avenue, in the Duluth antenna farm.
+It airs a mainstream rock format with studios located in Duluth's downtown and transmitter sited off South Blackman Avenue, in the Duluth antenna farm.

 History

 The station signed on in 1996 as WWAX, carrying a modern adult contemporary satellite feed.
 The call sign was similar to the WAKX call sign formerly used by WDUL and KTCO.
 A change to local programming was made in 1997.
 WWAX branded itself as "92.1 Kiss FM" until being warned by Clear Channel (now iHeartMedia) which holds the trademark for the "Kiss" moniker.
 The station changed its moniker to "92.1 The Beat" by 2004.
 It had fluctuated between the formats of modern AC, hot AC, top 40 (CHR) and adult CHR from 1997 to early 2007, and competed with KBMX "Mix 108".

 92.1 The Beat tweaked its format to rhythmic leaning CHR in February 2007, and went adult contemporary as "92.1 Lite FM" on February 29, 2008.

 In October 2008, announcements were already made on the station's webpage that "A 'Lite' Christmas was coming soon".
 By November 1 of that year, 92.1 Lite was playing all Christmas music around the clock.
 For 2009, the station started around the clock Christmas music during the middle of November instead of at the beginning.

 On September 2, 2010, WWAX changed its format to hot adult contemporary, branded as "NU 92" (pronounced as "New 92").
 This came just after 102.5 flipped from classic rock to top 40 (CHR) as KDWZ on August 30, with NU 92 and KDWZ both competing with KBMX on both sides of the pop music spectrum.

 On March 2, 2015, WWAX changed its format to sports, branded as "92.1 The Fan".
 Much of its programming originated from the "Fan Radio Network", based at KFXN-FM in Minneapolis–St. Paul.